wp-plugins/my-calendar/readme.txt

 	* registration status (open, closed or irrelevant),
 	* event location
 * 	Email notification to administrator when events are scheduled or reserved
+* 	Post to Twitter when new events are created. (with [WP to Twitter](http://wordpress.org/extend/plugins/wp-to-twitter/))
 *	Location Manager for storing frequently used venues
 *   Fetch events from a remote MySQL database.
 (Sharing events in a network of sites.)
 *   Import from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/)
 * 	Integrated Help page to guide in use of shortcodes and template tags

-=Translations=
+= Translations =

 Available languages (in order of completeness):
-Japanese, Spanish, Danish, Czech, Hindi, Turkish, Dutch, French, Italian, German, Portuguese, Russian, Swedish, Finnish, Basque, Persian
+Japanese, Spanish, Danish, Czech, Hindi, Turkish, Italian, French, Dutch, Polish, German, Portuguese, Russian, Swedish, Finnish, Slovenian, Basque, Persian

 Visit the [My Calendar translations site](http://translate.joedolson.com/projects/my-calendar) to check how complete a translation is.

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

-Translator Credits (in no particular order)*:

-[Ale Gonzalez](http://60rpm.tv/i), [Outshine Solutions](http://outshinesolutions.com), [Jakob Smith](http://www.omkalfatring.dk/),, [globus2008](http://wordpress.org/support/profile/globus2008), Frederic Escallier, Luud Heck, Wim Strijbos, [Daisuke Abe](http://www.alter-ego.jp/), [Alex](http://blog.sotvoril.ru/), Mehmet Ko&ccedil;ali, Uwe Jonas, Florian Edelmann, Efva Nyberg, [Sabir Musta](http://mustaphasabir.altervista.org), Massimo Sgobino, Leonardo Kfoury, Alexandre Carvalho, Amir Khalilnejad, [Aurelio De Rosa](http://www.audero.it/), Bayram Dede, Dani Locasati, Dario Nunez, Dirk Ginader, Evren Erten, Fl&aacute;vio Pereira, Francois-Xavier Benard, [Gianni Diurno](http://www.gidibao.net), Giksi, Heinz Ochsner,  Kazuyuki Kumai, Liam Boogar, Maks, Mano, Massimo Sgobino, Mohsen Aghaei, Oscar, [Rashid Niamat](http://niamatmediagroup.nl/), Stefan Wikstrom, Thomas Meyer, Vedar Ozdemir, [Vikas Arora](http://www.wiznicworld.com), [Miriam de Paula](http://wpmidia.com.br), [HostUCan](http://www.hostucan.com), [Alex Alexandrov](http://www.webhostingrating.com), [Alyona Lompar](http://www.webhostinggeeks.com), [David Gil P&eacute;rez](http://www.sohelet.com), [Burkov Boris](http://chernobog.ru), [Raivo Ratsep](http://raivoratsep.com), [Jibo](http://jibo.ro), [Rasmus Himmelstrup](http://seoanalyst.dk), [kndb](http://blog.layer8.sh/)

-* Translators may not have contributed to this plug-in; but have contributed to my [translation repository](http://translate.joedolson.com).
+<a href="http://www.joedolson.com/articles/translator-credits/">Translator Credits</a>

 == Installation ==